• Product

 • AWS

-In this multi-tenant deployment model, the cloud is owned by the cloud service provider.
+In this multi-tenant deployment model, the cloud service provider owns the cloud.
 The underlying resources are shared by multiple customers who pay for the resources they use on a pay-as-you-use basis.

-The provider owns, controls, and protects the security requirements of data among different customers.
-The provider is also responsible for administration, maintenance, troubleshooting, capacity planning, and data backups.
+The provider owns, controls, and protects the data security requirements of different customers.
+It is also responsible for administration, maintenance, troubleshooting, capacity planning, and data backups.

-As of third-quarter 2021, the top three public cloud providers are AWS, Microsoft Azure, and Google Cloud, which occupy 32, 21, and 8 percent of market share, respectively.
+As of the fourth quarter of 2023, the top three public cloud providers are AWS, Microsoft Azure, and Google Cloud, which own 31, 24, and 11 percent of the market share, respectively.
 Other up-and-coming public cloud providers include:

 • Alibaba Cloud